martincik/rack-restful_submit/README.markdown

 History
 -------

+1.2.0 - Improvements & Optimalizations for Rails 3 (Thanks to J.Provaznik, F.Vollero)
 1.1.2 - Fixing bug with double Rack call()
 1.1.1 - Define Gemfile and decrease RSpec version to 1.3.0 1.1.0 - Version with MethodOverride support inside